 By now it should come as no surprise that my focus when it comes to health and well being revolves around gut health.
-I've written about this in other posts.

 For my body composition, I find that I function optimally on food that's mostly cooked and consuming only some of it raw.
 This changes according to seasons, but even on mild days, my body craves light soups.
 On wet, spring days, I especially want something warming.
 While there are those who believe food should be eaten raw, I find a lot of uncooked food to be hard on digestion, leaving me bloated and uncomfortable.